ChrisXzz/vertebrae_segmentation/README.md

 ## License

-The trained model is provided under the [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/).
+The trained model and the code is provided under the [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/legalcode).

-The code is under the [MIT License](https://choosealicense.com/licenses/mit/).